Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: System and independent linear dynamics

 in all space, with $\rho(\mathbf{r}) = \rho_{s}$ for $\mathbf{r}$ in the substrate and $\rho(\mathbf{r}) = \rho_{f}$ for $\mathbf{r}$ in the film.
 We then perform a mode decomposition of the displacement field of the form

 where $a_{\sigma,\mathbf{k}}(t)$ are the corresponding expansion coefficients.

-Let us briefly summarize the properties of the acoustic eigenmodes for this geometry, which have been calculated in detail in \cite{Bruehlmann_unpublished}.
-Similarly to the spin wave eigenmodes, the eigenmode functions $\mathbf{u}_{\sigma,\mathbf{k}}(\textbf{r})$ in Eq.~\eqref{eq:diplacement_field_decomposition} are labeled by an in-plane wavevector $\mathbf{k}=(0,k_y,k_z)$.
+Let us briefly summarize the properties of the acoustic eigenmodes for this geometry, the detailed calculation of which will be available in \cite{Bruehlmann_unpublished}.
+Similarly to the spin wave eigenmodes, the eigenmode functions $\mathbf{u}_{\sigma,\mathbf{k}}(\textbf{r})$ in Eq.~\eqref{eq:diplacement_field_decomposition} are labeled by an in-plane wave vector $\mathbf{k}=(0,k_y,k_z)$.
 Also as for spin waves, we include in our model only the lowest-order acoustic band, since higher-order bands will be largely detuned from the frequency range of interest for sufficiently thin films.
-The acoustic modes are additionally labelled by a polarization index $\sigma=1,2$ which labels different families of orthogonal modes with the same in-plane wavevector.
-The mode functions are formulated in a piece-wise expression and behave like plane-waves in the $y,z$-plane.
+The acoustic modes are additionally labeled by a polarization index $\sigma=1,2$ which labels different families of orthogonal modes with the same in-plane wave vector [see Fig.~\ref{fig:Dispersion_relation_and_SAW}(c)].
+The mode functions are formulated in a piece-wise expression and behave like plane waves in the $y,z$ plane.

 These eigenmodes have a well-defined eigenfrequency $\omega^\text{p}_{\sigma,\mathbf{k}}$, whose derivation can be found in Appendix \ref{app:phonon_eigenmodes}, and form an orthonormal basis,